gayatri-p/Emission_fitting_MCMC/README.md

 The guess file should just be an ascii file with the relevant number of values(i.e. 6 for a 2-gaussian fit).
 In the next step, you run the following command to do the fitting with MCMC with whatever best guess you can generate or the first step generates(with similar command-line arguments):
 ```
-python3 Fitting_functions.py 20220311.rtf --guess guess.txt -z 0.0217 --correction 0.023 --pm 500 --wavelength 6563
+python3 Fitting_functions.py Demo/2020ywx_20220429.txt --guess Demo/guess_0429.txt -z 0.0217 --correction 0.023 --pm 500 --wavelength 6563
 ```
-This will output a corner plot that will save as a .png file as well as an output csv file with the final posterior distributions and errorbars($1 \sigma$).
+Update the paths for the data file and the guess according to your needs.
+This will output a corner plot that will save as a .png file(MCMC.png) as well as an output csv file with the final posterior distributions and upper and lower errorbars($1 \sigma$) saved as Final_results.csv.